Breadcrumbs

 The Certificate of Attainment in English Language is a full-time course of 23 hours per week for 10 weeks.
 There are a number of intakes each year.
 Students are placed according to a recent English Language test result (such as IELTS) in an appropriate level from Elementary to Pre- Intermediate.
 On successful completion of the course, students receive a University of Waikato Certificate of Attainment in English Language.
 All students study a core programme that helps students improve their reading, writing, listening and speaking skills.
 Attaining the programme gives students the English language entry requirement to enter the Certificate of Attainment in Academic English.

-For more information, see University of Waikato College.
+For more information, see University of Waikato College website.

 General English

 General English is a course designed for students to improve their everyday English and is suitable for students preparing to enter the Academic English programme.
 The programme includes core language skills and vocabulary, fluency and accuracy in listening, speaking, reading and writing.
-General English is a full-time programme of 23 hours per week or part-time for 15 hours per week (when delivered on campus).
-Students can start most Mondays and study for 3 weeks to 6 months (except New Zealand public holidays).
+General English is a full-time programme of 23 hours per week or part-time for 15 hours per week.
+Students can start most Mondays (except New Zealand public holidays) and study for 3 weeks to 6 months.

-For more information, see University of Waikato College.
+For more information, see University of Waikato College website.

 International Study Groups